OpenAMP/openamp-docs/openamp/overview.rst

 Resource Isolation
 ==================

-Resources are shared, so the ability to utilise a supervisor, such as a hypervisor, to enforce isolation is an important consideration for the :ref:`OpenAMP Architecture<openamp-architecture-work-label>`, as some implementations may require it - for example in safety applications.
+Resources are shared, so the ability to utilise a supervisor, such as a hypervisor, to enforce isolation is an important consideration for the :ref:`OpenAMP Architecture<openamp-architecture-work-label>`, as some implementations may have it as a safety requirement.

 .. _openamp-architecture-work-label: